Free service - Available Monday to Friday from 9am until 7pm

-We don’t tend to think about our energy supply in this country all that much.
-In fact, some of us aren’t even sure who supplies the gas and electricity to our homes.
+We don’t tend to think about our energy meters or energy supply often.
+After all, it’s not the most interesting topic.
+However, some of us aren’t even sure who supplies the gas and electricity to our homes; and that’s a problem.
 Perhaps that’s why we, as a nation are spending an astonishing £800 Million plus. too much for our energy.
 But knowing your Electricity Supply Number (or, to use the technical term, your MPAN Number) is the first step to taking control of your bills.

 Maybe you’ve moved into a new home and need to know who your supplier is.
 Or maybe your landlord takes care of it all, but you suspect you could save money by switching to a different tariff.
 Perhaps you’ve long suspected that it’s time to change to a new supplier and start saving money on your energy bills.
 In all these cases, knowing your MPAN Number can help.

 But how do you find this crucial number out?
 And is it really that important to know it?
 Before we find out, let’s start at the very beginning…